ethan2-0/Slang/README.md

 At the moment, the language supports little more than arithmetic, loops, and method calls; no support for arrays or more advanced constructs like structs exists at the moment, though it's certainly planned.
+The language has a simple type system, in which everything is either an int or a bool, and never the twain shall meet.

 The language, which I call Slang, requires really clever use of recursion to prove turing completeness, owing to the lack of arrays at the moment, though I'm